opentok/opentok-unity-sample-windows/UnityProject/OpenTok/README.md

 ### OpenTokRenderer.cs

 This is a Unity/MonoBehaviour subclass compontent that will be attached to Publisher and Subscribers GameObjects inside the unity scene.
-This Component, in each Update loop, will be in charge of issue plugin events by calling, `GL.IssuePluginEvent(RenderPlugin.GetRenderEventFunc(), rendererId);` or said in other words, every time _IssuePluginEvent_ is called, it will call [`OnRenderEvent`](https://github.com/opentok/UnityRenderingSample/blob/master/NativePlugin/RenderPlugin/RenderPlugin.cpp#L222) in the Native Plugin.
+This Component, in each Update loop, will be in charge of issue plugin events by calling, `GL.IssuePluginEvent(RenderPlugin.GetRenderEventFunc(), rendererId);` or in other words, every time _IssuePluginEvent_ is called, it will call [`OnRenderEvent`](https://github.com/opentok/UnityRenderingSample/blob/master/NativePlugin/RenderPlugin/RenderPlugin.cpp#L222) in the Native Plugin.

-Besides this, this component will also create the `Texture2D` object, sent the reference to the Native Plugin and assign it to the GameObject it is attached:
+Besides this, this component will also create the `Texture2D` object, send the reference to the Native Plugin, and assign it to the GameObject it is attached:

 ```csharp
 texture = new Texture2D(newWidth, newHeight, TextureFormat.BGRA32, false);